Remote Jobs for Everyone

 If you send an exhaustive worker biography teeming with jobs that have nothing to do with your desired job, don’t expect proposals any time soon.

 Instead, being to the point will be much more appreciated.
-Go over your CV and determine how relevant it is to the best remote job for which you are applying.
+Go over your CV and determine how relevant it is to work at home jobs for which you are applying.
 If you see something that employers needn’t know about, exclude it from the version you’ll be sending.

 Speaking of which, here’s another useful tip: keep several versions of your CV for different kinds of jobs you’re looking for.
 It’s a masterful time saver.
 But don’t cut too many corners!
 Noticing that someone sent you a copied cover letter is easier than you think.
 Make them more personalized to catch the employer’s eye.

-So you come across a job offer that looks appealing at first glance.
-Before you jump the gun, though, make sure to check out the employer.
-There is one key point you need to inform yourself on to make your life, and your much easier.
+When you come across offers for various remote online jobs that look appealing at first glance, before you jump the gun, make sure to check out the employer.
+There is one key point you need to inform yourself about to make your life and your life much easier.

-The point we’re aiming for here is to learn if the company offering the remote work is partially distributed or fully distributed.
+The point we’re aiming for here is to learn if the company offering this remote opportunity is partially distributed or fully distributed.
 The word “distributed” refers to a business lacking a central office where employees go to work.

-So whenever you see a company that’s to your liking, find out what their onboarding process is like.
+So, whenever you see a company that’s to your liking, find out what their onboarding process is like before you proceed.

 What you need to do is readjust your thinking.
 Even a rejection means that you were at least noticed.
 Maybe the employer that passed on you now will consider you down the line.
 Or perhaps they could recommend you elsewhere.